 While some research is non invasive, many experiments in this country involve extreme cruelty.
 The National Animal Ethics Advisory Committee (NAEAC) asks companies to grade their tests as causing ‘little or no impact' up to ‘very high impact' (previously referred to as ‘very severe suffering').

 Animals in the top category will have undergone procedures that cause extreme pain - both mental and physical.
 Tests may involve conducting major surgeries without the use of anaesthesia, experiments causing them to die from poisoning, severe restrictions on water or food intake, purposeful exposure of conscious animals to lethal extremes of cold, cutting of motor nerves and studies of the effects of chemicals which cause a protracted death with marked distress.
+In 2012 16,767 animals suffered a 'high or very high impact' as a result of the experiments.
 If someone did the same to their companion animal dog or cat they would be prosecuted.

 Several years ago SAFE director Hans Kriek visited a research facility that conducted test on rodents to check the efficacy of vaccines developed for livestock.
 "I will never forget the sad look on the faces of some of the guinea pigs that had been given lethal drug doses and were slowly dying," says Hans. " Alternative testing methods had been developed even then but despite that animal testing continued.
 I am outraged that nothing seems to have changed."

 New Zealanders have been horrified by the news reports of beagles being given away from a testing facility.
 (December 2011).
 Over 800 dogs were experimented on in this country, according to 2009 figures, and beagles are the preferred breed because of their gentle qualities.

 SAFE led a campaign against the facility in question, Valley Animal Research Centre (VARC), which provided animals for research, and also conducted invasive experiments on the premises.
 It has since closed down.